5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

         return 404;
     }
 ```
-*assuming you installed whatsspy in a directory called `/var/www/whatsspy` and remeber to put the nginx location for php processing (location ~ \.php$ ....)*
+*assuming you installed whatsspy in a directory called `/var/www/whatsspy` and remember to put the nginx location for php processing (location ~ \.php$ ....)*

 You can create an [.htpasswd here](http://www.htaccesstools.com/htpasswd-generator/).
 Make sure you reload the configuration by executing `service nginx reload`.